 When a client connects to the server, the server determines the proper account based on the user name passed by the client program and the host from which the client connects.

-If that account is a proxy account, the server attempts to find a match for a proxied account using the user name returned by the authentication plugin and the host name of the proxy account.
+If that account is a proxy account, the server attempts to determine the appropriate proxied account by finding a match for a proxied account using the user name returned by the authentication plugin and the host name of the proxy account.
 The host name in the proxied account is ignored.

 Consider the following account definitions:

--- create proxy account CREATE USER 'employee_ext'@'localhost' IDENTIFIED WITH my_auth_plugin AS 'my_auth_string'; -- create proxied account and grant its privileges CREATE USER 'employee'@'localhost' IDENTIFIED BY 'employee_password'; GRANT ALL ON employees.* TO 'employee'@'localhost'; -- grant PROXY privilege to proxy account for proxied account GRANT PROXY ON 'employee'@'localhost' TO 'employee_ext'@'localhost';
+-- create proxy account CREATE USER 'employee_ext'@'localhost' IDENTIFIED WITH my_auth_plugin AS 'my_auth_string'; -- create proxied account and grant its privileges; -- use mysql_no_login plugin to prevent direct login CREATE USER 'employee'@'localhost' IDENTIFIED WITH mysql_no_login; GRANT ALL ON employees.* TO 'employee'@'localhost'; -- grant to proxy account the -- PROXY privilege for proxied account GRANT PROXY ON 'employee'@'localhost' TO 'employee_ext'@'localhost';

 When a client connects as